gokcekirem/Best-Platform/README.md

 After starting the backend component we want to start the frontend component.
 The instructions for running the frontend component are located in the frontend repository.

+## Orchestration service

+The orchestration service can be controlled via the `market_time.bat` script in the root directory of this project.
+You can execute the following calls.

+    market_time.bat initiate
+    market_time.bat clear
+    market_time.bat reset
+    market_time.bat match

 ## Interacting with the nodes

 ### Web Interface